 - Secondary Weapon: Masterwork Hand-bow of the Engineer

 - Melee Weapon: Goblin Pick-axe of Blistering

 To the delight of all edge-lords comes the class, Graveborn.
 This class perhaps has the most Multi-class synergy.
-The Graveborn are masters of Dark Magic and can wield them along with various spells and Kill skills in order to bring the hurt to their enemies.
+The Graveborn are masters of Dark Magic and can wield them with various spells and Kill skills to bring hurt to their enemies.

-The Graveborn also have their Demi-Lich companion which has so many applications, especially the companion’s ability to cast a unique spell called Hellish Blast whenever the Graveborn themself casts any spell.
-This deals damage in an area upon impact which makes it excellent for crowd control.
-Any increase to the Graveborn also applies to the Companion which ultimately means that with the right buffs you can double the sheer amount of damage that the class unleashes.
+The Graveborn also have their Demi-Lich companion, which has so many applications, especially the companion’s ability to cast a unique spell called Hellish Blast whenever the Graveborn themself cast any spell.
+This deals damage in an area upon impact, making it excellent for crowd control.
+Any increase to the Graveborn also applies to the Companion, which ultimately means that you can double the sheer amount of damage the class unleashes with the proper buffs.

-Despite the immense survivability of the Graveborn and their damage output they still have some flaws.
-The biggest being that new players will find them challenging to engage with to a certain degree simply because of the skill’s large tax on your health early game, and due to needing to manage resources effectively.
+Despite the immense survivability of the Graveborn and damage output, they still have some flaws.
+The biggest is that new players will find them challenging to engage with to a certain degree simply because of the skill’s large tax on your health early game and needing to manage resources effectively.

 |Demi-Lich Companion||The Fatemaker is accompanied by a floating Demi-Lich Companion that targets enemies at range and deals Dark Magic damage.
 Whenever the Fatemaker casts a Spell, the Demi-Lich will cast Hellish Blast, creating a homing projectile of the Spell’s elemental type, dealing damage to nearby enemies on impact.
 Any increases to the Fatemaker’s Damage also apply to their Companions.|